USAID EMERGING PANDEMIC THREATS PREDICT PROJECT

-Gorilla Doctors began working on the PREDICT program in 2009, with fieldwork starting in 2010.
+Gorilla Doctors began working on the PREDICT project in 2009, with fieldwork starting in 2010.
 Our PREDICT staff have collected thousands of samples from wildlife living in and around Rwanda and Uganda’s national parks.
 Through partnerships with the Ugandan and Rwandan governments and Makerere University in Uganda and the Rwanda Agricultural Board, Gorilla Doctors has helped improve the capacity to store, process, and test wildlife samples in in-country laboratories.